 With each river adventure, we provide a wetsuit, booties, a PFD (life vest) a nylon splash top and a helmet on some rivers.
 We ask that everyone bring a swimsuit, a bottle of water to take on the boat, sunscreen, some cash for last-minute needs and a fleece top (if it is a cooler day, or if you get cold easily) Also, please bring a towel to leave in your car for after the trip.
 If you have your own river gear or wet shoes, feel free to bring them, we just will want to take a look at your stuff to make sure it is suitable for the river.

-Safety: For 35 years, our focus on safety has been second to none.
+Safety: For over 35 years, our focus on safety has been second to none.
 Our professional guides are the best because we require twice as much training as the state of Washington requires for whitewater rafting guides.
 In addition, we have in-house Rescue instructors that other rafting companies can only dream of having on their staff.
 In addition, our office staff is directly connected to our on-river team.
 This means the details will not be lost in between the office and our guides – we make sure everything goes off flawlessly.
 We also ensure we have state-of-the-art boats, river gear, and safety equipment- would you expect anything less from a quality professional?

 Fun!
 Adventure, excitement and a safe trip for all.
 Our guides are entertaining and informative, and 100% focused on your safety.
 Whitewater rafting is easy.
 You’ll have a blast and when it’s over you’ll say, “I can’t wait to do it again!”

 With the exception of the Skykomish River Rafting trip, knowing how to swim is not required.
-Everyone wears a Coast Guard approved type V personal floatation device (PFD), so in the unlikely event someone takes an unexpected dip, they will float for a few seconds before they are helped back onto the raft.
+Everyone wears a Coast Guard approved Type V personal floatation device (PFD), so in the unlikely event someone takes an unexpected dip, they will float for a few seconds before they are helped back onto the raft.

 Your guide can handle it.
 All River Recreation river rafting guides are certified for Class IV and Class V rivers.
 We work as a team to train and prepare for emergencies.
 We carry extra gear and are prepared to evacuate sick or injured persons at their own expense.
 In addition, many staff members are EMT’s, paramedics, Wilderness 1st responders, and we even have an ER technician on our staff.

-We offer several trips that are kid-friendly, such as our family friendly Lower Wenatchee River Float trip.
+We offer several trips that are kid-friendly, such as our family-friendly Lower Wenatchee River Float trip.
 We have a minimum age of five for our kid-appropriate trips, while more challenging runs have a minimum age of 12 or 16.

 Teens between 16 and 18 may participate in a trip alone, provided a parent or guardian signs off all waivers and permissions.